comses/miracle/elm/README.md

 ### Testing

-- Run `./elm-deploy` in this directory.
+- Run `./elm-deploy Project project` in this directory.
 This will create a js file in the `django/miracle/core/templates/includes` directory.

 ### Setup